FlavorSoft/CryptoTune/README.md

 - NVIDIA Driver installed (especially nvidia-smi)
 - Up-to-date Windows 10
 - executing script with Administrative Access
-- installed software from requirements.txt
+- installed software from requirements.txt, can be done via **"pip install -r requirements.txt"**

 ## Usage
 The tool can be run as-is via the command: **"python run.py"**, it will pick default values for tuning which might not be perfect - but will work.
 In order to change clocks, **it is required to run the executing command line or batch-script with admin privileges (see warning above!).**